In SQL, the

 UNION.
 However, unlike

-UNION ALL doesn't ignore duplicate rows.
+UNION ALL doesn't ignore duplicate fields.

 Let's try the previous SQL command again using